Trevor Gleeson: Fifth championship (2019–20)

 On 22 March 2019, Gleeson re-signed with the Wildcats for three more seasons.
 In July 2019, he joined the Indiana Pacers coaching staff for the NBA Summer League.

-The Wildcats dropped to an 8–5 record at the conclusion of round 9 of the 2019–20 season following a poor display against the Adelaide 36ers at home.
-The loss followed a dramatic drop off in the final quarter against Cairns the previous week when Perth gave up a 12-point lead to lose by seven points.
-The Taipans also belted them by 23 points in Perth earlier in the season, while Sydney beat the Wildcats by 19 points in November also.
-Gleeson subsequently admitted he was at a loss to explain why there was such a massive gap between his team's best and worst performances.
-Gleeson and the Wildcats responded with two big wins in round 10, first thrashing the top-of-the-table Sydney Kings at home and then defeating the South East Melbourne Phoenix in Melbourne.
+The Wildcats dropped to an 8–5 record at the conclusion of round 9 of the 2019–20 season.
+Gleeson and the Wildcats responded with two wins in round 10.
 In December 2019, Gleeson coached his 400th NBL game, becoming just the eighth coach in NBL history to reach the milestone.
 After losing back-to-back games to start January 2020, Gleeson and the Wildcats decided to release import Dario Hunt and replace him with seven-year NBA veteran Miles Plumlee.
 The team went on to win six of the final seven games of the season to finish in second place with a 19–9 record.
-It marked the Wildcats' best regular season record since the 21–7 campaign in 2013–14.
+It marked the Wildcats' best regular-season record since the 21–7 campaign in 2013–14.

-After defeating the Taipans 2–1 in the semi-finals, the Wildcats faced the Kings in the NBL Grand Final.
+After defeating the Taipans 2–1 in the semi-finals, the Wildcats faced the Sydney Kings in the NBL Grand Final.
 In the grand final series, the Wildcats took Game 1 in Sydney before the Kings levelled the series with a win in Perth.
 The Wildcats went on to take a 2–1 series lead with a win in Game 3 in Sydney.
 Due to the coronavirus outbreak, it was decided that Games 2–5 would take place behind closed doors.
 Following Game 3 however, the Kings refused to take part in the final two games of the series, withdrawing citing health and safety concerns.
 As a result of a series cancellation and with Perth up 2–1, the NBL declared the Wildcats the champions for the 2019–20 season, with Gleeson thus claiming his fifth NBL championship.